marybethhunter/nextjs-charlie-localhost-version/README.md

 ### Login

 Once you have done all of the above in your Auth0 tenant and on your machine configuring this project, you are ready to use the app!
 Once you run `npm run dev` and visit `http://localhost:3000` you will see a standard Next.js homepage.
 Click the `Login` and sign in with your Auth0 account information.
-You should see your profile picture and there will be an option in the dropdown by your profile picture to visit your profile.

-On the profile page, you will see your picture, name, and email address, as well as a section called `Applications List` with a `Generate List` button.
+Once logged in, you should see an Application List title with a button to generate the list.
 Click the button and your requested dynamic list should populate the code block on the page.
-# nextjs-charlie-localhost-version